fatihmeh/fatihmeh.github.io/_posts/2019-07-03-cevrimici-dusunun.md

 ---

-Bu yazı bir direk çeviridir. İlk olarak Zeynep Tüfekçi tarafından 29 Nisan 2019 tarihinde [The New York Times](https://www.nytimes.com/2019/04/21/opinion/computational-inference.html) üzerinde yayınlandı.
+Bu yazı bir direkt çeviridir. İlk olarak Zeynep Tüfekçi tarafından 29 Nisan 2019 tarihinde [The New York Times](https://www.nytimes.com/2019/04/21/opinion/computational-inference.html) üzerinde yayınlandı.

 This text is a direct translation to Turkish.
 If you have any inquiries, please contact me via mail button at bottom of this page.